TravelSizedLions/kleptool-package-manager/README.md

 - Or if it is, it doesn't handle resolving version constraints on those transitive dependencies
 - Or if they do, the packages that support these things are locked behind the paywall of a proprietary asset store

-Yet many of these environments have a desparate need for solid dependency resolution.
-For instance, Godot's otherwise-brilliant GDScript language and free asset store lacks namespacing, and so every named class in your project, addon or not, is *global.* Godot's asset store also has no concept of dependency resolution, so mid-sized projects have one of four options:
+Yet many of these environments have a desparate need for solid dependency resolution outside of a closed ecosystem.
+For instance, Godot's otherwise-brilliant GDScript language and free asset store lacks namespacing, and so every named class in your project, addon or not, is *global.* Godot's asset store also contains a fraction of the assets that are actually available to all users of Godot, and has no concept of dependency resolution, so mid-sized projects have one of four options:
 - Manage every dependency and namespace collision themselves
 - Use a tool like Gradle or Maven, which has no official Godot support
 - Eschew dependencies entirely and implement everything their project needs from scratch
 - Or switch to a language binding like C# or Rust with better tooling.

 In addition to this, most small-scale projects are developed by at most a handful of individuals working part-time, and many useful dependencies end up coming from barely maintained projects that don't follow any real standard, let alone have official releases tagged with semantic versioning .
-This development contex can't rely on anything most package managers take for granted.
+This development context can't rely on anything most popular languages and package managers take for granted.

-We in the development community have a core problem: the *.wheel keeps getting re-invented for specific languages, when the basic approach is almost always the same for every major package manager:
+We in the development community have a core problem: the *.wheel keeps getting re-invented for specific languages in a limited capacity.
+The basic approach is almost always the same for every major package manager:
 - build a public source for packages to be published
 - enforce versioning on those publishes
 - enforce directory structures